Water Frequently Asked Questions

 Answer

-The water, wastewater and stormwater budget determine the rates to supply water, treatment of wastewater, stormwater services and activities and various user fees.
+The water, wastewater and stormwater budget determines the rates to supply water, treatment of wastewater, stormwater services and activities and various user fees.

 Answer

-The rates are reviewed annually and both rate and user fee adjustments are recommended to Council for approval.
+During the City’s annual budget process, the rates are reviewed and both rates and user fee adjustments are recommended to Council for approval.

 Answer

-The water, wastewater and stormwater rates and service fees, along with approved by-laws, can be viewed on financial service’s water, wastewater and stormwater.
+The breakdown of the water and wastewater rates and service fees, along with approved by-laws, can be viewed on financial service’s water and wastewater.

 Answer